HuangJing0911/RF-GlutarySite/README.md

 2. Directory FEATURES contains the features for positive and negative windows for AAindex, Afactor, Bin (Binary Encoding), Combined-Features, FEPS (All the features from FEPS Server).
-This director has following sub-directories AAindex, Factor, Bin, Combined-features and FEPS.
+This director has following sub-directories AAindex, AFactor, Bin, compressed-combine-Train-Test.zip and compressed-FEBS-Train-Test.zip.
 The files in these subdirectories are:

 'bin-train-440.csv' which has binary code (BE) of protein sequences for train file.
 The feature length is 440